Limerick Childcare Committee

 Limerick Childcare Committee is delivering a training programme which will support educators engage with “Diversity, Equality and Inclusion Charter and Guidelines for Early Childhood Care and Education”.
 This awareness raising programme will empower early years educators to explore, develop and promote inclusive practices for the benefit of all children and families availing of their service.
 It will give participants a greater confidence in developing and implementing an Inclusion Policy for their service.

 The training has been developed and funded by the Department of Children & Youth Affairs and is free of charge.
-On completion of the programme, participants will receive a certificate of attendance.
+On completion of the programme, participants will receive a certificate of attendance as well as a resource pack of books for each service that completes the training.
+These books are a great resource for teaching children about diversity

 When and where is the training on?